 By virtue of this legacy, international studies students have access to interdisciplinary research opportunities in fields such as anthropology, economics, history, political science, sociology, and area studies.
 Students may collaborate with, or under the auspices of, renowned university faculty.

-Research opportunities and information can be found on the Undergraduate Research, Scholarly & Creative Activity (URSCA) website, the Hopkins Office for Undergraduate Research (HOUR) website, viewing the International Studies Research Guide provided by the Sheridan Libraries, or by contacting the International Studies program director.
+Research opportunities and information can be found on the websites for Undergraduate Research, Scholarly & Creative Activity (URSCA), the Hopkins Office for Undergraduate Research (HOUR), by viewing the International Studies Research Guide, or by contacting the International Studies program director.

 Foreign Affairs Review (FAR)